 I’ll admit it, when it comes to traveling, far-flung places and unknown lands have always sparked my wanderlust.
-But in 2020, the world changed and so did our collective perspective on travel.
+But with the pandemic, the world changed and so did our collective perspective on travel.
 Suddenly thirst grew for exploring our own backyard, supporting local travel, and immersing ourselves in the wildly beautiful landscapes and hidden gems right outside our door.
-As an editor at Fathom, I was thrilled to contribute to Pavia Rosati and Jeralyn Gerba’s latest travel book, Travel North America (and Avoid Being a Tourist).
-A homage to the stories, histories, landscapes, and cultures of the vast and diverse North American continent, its pages are full of inspiration, ideas, and tips for ways to rediscover and revel in the beauty that is often overlooked.
-For a sneak peek at how to experience the US as a modern explorer, here are 20 places you won’t believe are in the US—that you should set your sights on immediately.
-As I double as a DJ, I’ve also created the perfect soundtrack for your travels.
-Enjoy.
+And while the world has opened up again, there are still plenty of places to visit right here domestically.
+For a sneak peek at how to experience the U.S. as a modern explorer, here are 20 places you won’t believe are in the U.S. — that you should set your sights on immediately.

 White Sands National Park, New Mexico